Iknite-Space/iknite-space.github.io/src/content/posts/newsletters/02-the-journey/index.md

 She is fierce, resilient, strong and we are definitely excited for what to see how far she can go.

+Here is the link to her github profile page: https://github.com/AMPAM-Estella

 --------------

-# Project Highlight -  Qless
+# Project Highlight -  Qlesss
 ![The Qless team](./qless.jpg)
 It is the third phase of C4 training program and as planned, the trainees are expected to design apps solving some basic day - to - day problems.